Back to blog

 3. Sub-agent returns 8 findings.
 Three real, five noise.

-4. Spin up three more sub-agents in parallel — WebSocket layer, resolver layer, tool handlers.
+4. Spin up three more sub-agents in parallel: WebSocket layer, resolver layer, tool handlers.
 Same contract, different slice.

 5. Merge findings, pick the real ones, add to the plan.

-Each instance of drift looks perfectly fine in isolation.
+Each instance of drift looks fine in isolation.
 An engineer (or agent) sees a permission bug.
 The gateway is two folders away.
 The client is right here.
 "I'll just fix it locally, faster."

-This is where people blame the LLM.
-"So inconsistent!"
-No. The agent is being perfectly consistent: it's reading the code and the descriptive docs, which say "there are forty different ways to check permissions here."
-The agent mirrors the drift.
-The drift was introduced by humans who didn't have a prescriptive contract to point at.
+That's where people blame the LLM.
+So inconsistent.
+The agent is being perfectly consistent.
+It reads the code and the descriptive docs, which say "there are forty different ways to check permissions here," and mirrors the drift faithfully.
+The drift was introduced by humans without a contract to point at.

 Here's why this matters beyond drift prevention.